Hythe Lifeboat Station: History

 In the early 1930s, radio communication was in its infancy.
 At the end of 1933, the City of Nottingham was fitted with its first "wireless set", and the benefit of better communication was quickly proven.
 Launching on 22 February 1934 into calm seas but dense fog, the lifeboat set off in the expected direction of the casualty vessel, only to find nothing.
 A more accurate position of the vessel was then radioed to the lifeboat, and they quickly found the vessel 2 miles off Folkestone.
 The Grit of London had been badly damaged after a collision with another vessel in the fog.
 The six crew were rescued.

 A new larger lifeboat was announced for Hythe in 1934, and to house the boat, construction of a new corrugated-iron boathouse was started in 1935, located directly in front of the 1893 boathouse.
-The boathouse was completed in 1936, and the new boat, a 41-foot Watson arrived on 28 February 1936.
+The boathouse was completed in 1936, and the new boat, a 41-foot Beach Type arrived on 28 February 1936.
 Both the lifeboat (£6,084) and the boat house (£3585) were funded by the Viscount of Wakefield, vice-president of Hythe Lifeboat Station, but better known for founding the Wakefield Motor Oil company (Castrol).
 At a ceremony on 24 July 1936, the boat was named The Viscountess Wakefield (ON 783).

 Coxswain Henry Griggs would earn "The Thanks of the Institution inscribed on Vellum" in 1936.
 Alerted to distress rockets, the Folkestone fishing boat Florence Rosalind immediately put out, managing to get a tow line to the Josephine II, and saved her from going ashore.
 The line parted just as the lifeboat arrived, so a line was passed from the lifeboat, but that twice snapped.
 The three crewmen were then taken off, before the boat was wrecked on the shore.
 Awards were also made to the crew of the Florence Rosalind.